 Everyone has had a cheese crisp before (or at least I should hope so), but these aren’t your ordinary cheese crisp.
 These have crispy rice cereal in them, so they have extra crackly crispiness and pop.
 You can really use whatever kind of cheese you want here, as long as it’s some sort of melty variety.
 I suggest gruyere or cheddar, but I’m sure something like a fontina would work great too.

-- 7 tbsp butter, at room temperature
+- 7 tbsp butter at room temperature

-- 8 oz gruyere or cheddar cheese, shredded
+- 8 oz gruyere or cheddar cheese shredded

-- 3.5 oz all purpose flour (about 2/3 cup)
+- 3.5 oz all purpose flour, by weight (about 2/3 cup, measured)

 - 1/4 tsp cayenne pepper